netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

     Machines: "10.0.0.0/16"
 ```

-Once running, you can cycle to different views using left / right arrow keys and change the displayed enrichment colomns using page up / down ones.
+Once running, you can cycle to different views using the left / right arrow keys and change the displayed enrichment columns using the page up / down keys.
 Also, to adapt to your screen height, you can increase / decrease the number of displayed flows using up / down arrow keys.

 ![subnets]({page.image('cli/subnets.png')})